chancefcc/rma-deck/slides.md

 # 5. What's Next  (1/2)

-### Breakpoints.live Services for RMA Finance
+### Leveraging Breakpoints.live Services
 -   **Accelerator Program**: Breakpoints.live operates as an accelerator for AI and Web3 startups, specializing in connecting visionary talent and fostering innovation.
--   **Strategic Support**: Breakpoints.live will provide crucial **strategic acceleration, mentorship, and industry connections** to propel RMA Finance's growth.
+-   **Strategic Support**: Breakpoints.live will provide crucial _strategic acceleration, mentorship, and industry connections_ to propel RMA Finance's growth.
 -   **Joint Responsibilities**: As a joint partner, Breakpoints.live will also contribute to marketing, community building, navigating legal & compliance frameworks, overseeing security audits, and driving continuous innovation for RMA Finance.

 ### Key Business Activities